grammyjs/website/site/docs/plugins/conversations.md

     type: "key",
     adapter: storageAdapter,
     getStorageKey: (ctx) => ctx.from?.id.toString(),
+    prefix: "convo-",
   },
 }));
 ```

+If a conversation is entered for a user with user identifier `424242`, the storage key will now be `convo-424242`.

 Check out the API reference for [`ConversationStorage`](/ref/conversations/conversationstorage) to see more details about storing data with the conversations plugin.
 Among other things, it will explain how to store data without a storage key function at all using `type: "context"`.